 Founded in 1872, Doane University is the oldest private liberal arts college in Nebraska.
-Enrollment on Doane's 300-acre Crete campus is more than 1100 undergraduate students.
-An additional 600 undergraduates are enrolled at Doane's Lincoln campus.
-Doane offers degrees in 40 academic areas, within the divisions of arts and humanities; science, mathematics and information science and technology; business; social science; and education and physical education.
-The college's graduate programs include the Initial Certification at the Advanced Level, Master of Education degree; the Education Specialist degree; the Doctorate in Education degree; the Master of Arts in Management degree, designed for managers in all career areas; the Master of Arts in Counseling degree, for students seeking state licensure as mental health practitioners and the Master of Education in School Counseling for those wishing to work in the school system.
+Doane's 300-acre Crete campus, Lincoln campus, and Omaha location offer degrees in 40 academic areas in the College of Education, College of Business and College of Arts & Sciences.
+The College of Education's graduate programs include the Initial Certification at the Advanced Level; Master of Education degree in Curriculum & Instruction, School Counseling, or Educational Leadership; the Education Specialist degree; the Doctorate in Education degree; and a Master of Arts in Counseling, for students seeking state licensure as mental health practitioners.
+The College of Business graduate programs include a Master of Business Administration, Master of Science in Instructional Design and Technology, and a Masters in Leadership.